tim-smart/effect-io-ai/effect/Option-exists.md

 # exists

-Check if a value in an `Option` type meets a certain predicate.
+Checks if a value in an `Option` satisfies a given predicate or refinement.

+**Details**

+This function allows you to check if a value inside a `Some` meets a specified condition.
+If the `Option` is `None`, the result is `false`.
+If the `Option` is `Some`, the provided predicate or refinement is applied to the
+value:

+- If the condition is met, the result is `true`.
+- If the condition is not met, the result is `false`.

 To import and use `exists` from the "Option" module: